 Who knows?
 Since this post is about a calm kitchen (and not a strictly white kitchen), maybe you’ll decide to paint your trim a tranquil light grey.

 Perhaps a celery green trim will bring gentleness, aliveness and even nostalgia to your vintage style kitchen which needs calm.
+See pretty French and Belgian green possibilities in THIS.

 Obviously, you’ll want to to test several paint colors on a test piece of wood.
 View it against windows and baseboards before you take the plunge, bravehearts.